Yaepiii/M2UD/_posts/Dataset/2025-03-04-development-kit.markdown

 hidden: false
 category: Dataset
 author: Yanpeng Jia
-description: Development Kith
+description: Development Kit
 ---

-# Development Kith
+# Development Kit

 To enhance usability and facilitate evaluation, a series of development kits are also released on the M2UD dataset website, which are implemented in C`````` and built based on ROS.
 A brief overview of their main functions is provided as follows: